unm-historiography/metahistory/essays/thematic/american-revolution.md

 ## Bibliography
+Annette Gordon-Reed.
+“Writing Early American Lives as Biography.” _The William and Mary Quarterly_71, no. 4 (2014): 491–516.

+Levy, Philip. “‘Crystallized into Solid Reality’: How Mason Locke ‘Parson’ Weems Shaped George Washington’s Boyhood Home.” _The Virginia Magazine of History and Biography_ 121, no. 2 (March 22, 2013): 106.

-Young, Alfred F., and Gregory Nobles. __Whose American Revolution Was It? : Historians Interpret the Founding__.
+Young, Alfred F., and Gregory Nobles. _Whose American Revolution Was It? : Historians Interpret the Founding_.
 1st ed.
 New York University Press, 2011.